-And as you may recall, technical analysis is essentially the study of an assets price and if it has gone up or down in value in the past.
+And as you may recall, technical trading is essentially the study of an assets price and if it has gone up or down in value in the past.

 And as we also learnt, proponents of technical analysis believe that the rising and falling in price of an asset doesn’t just happen randomly but due to the supply and demand of the asset in question.